20kilograma/blog/rfi-lfi.md

 # <center> RFI and LFI, how to find them and what’s the difference between them? </center>

-Hello everyone!
-Today I'm writing my first blog about two really similiar vulnerabilities.
+Hello everyone! <br> Today I'm writing my first blog about two really similiar vulnerabilities.
 File Inclusions are mostly found in PHP Applications, they are the result of using <code> include() </code> incorrectly (for the most cases).
 In addition they can be found in Node JS and Python Apps too.
 People sometimes can't make the difference between those two similiar vulnerabilities, that's okay because in today's blog I'll try to explain it on some easy examples.